montagestudio/firefly/README.md

 [![Build Status](https://travis-ci.com/montagestudio/firefly.svg?token=DkxazY7pbviHZyy38ZZb&branch=master)](https://travis-ci.com/montagestudio/firefly)

-Firefly serves as the host for the Filament application.
+Firefly is the backend for Montage Studio.

-Firefly will serve Filament itself for use inside a browser and also provide access to services for consumption in Filament through an Environment Bridge.
+Firefly provides multiple services related to editing a Montage application in the cloud, including Filament, the Montage Studio editor web application.
+Filament is served for use inside a browser and is given access to services through an Environment Bridge.

 ## Architecture overview